Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch released postcode-level ATO data for financial year 2022.
-Elsternwick's median income among taxpayers was $66,890, with an average of $106,903.
-Nationally, these figures are exceptionally high.
-Greater Melbourne's median was $54,892 and average was $73,761.
-Since financial year 2022, Wage Price Index growth has been 12.16%.
-As of September 2025, current estimates for Elsternwick are approximately $75,024 (median) and $119,902 (average).
-Census 2021 income data shows household, family, and personal incomes in Elsternwick rank highly nationally, between the 76th and 91st percentiles.
-Income analysis reveals that 28.7% of residents earn $1,500 - 2,999 weekly, mirroring the metropolitan region where 32.8% occupy this bracket.
-A substantial proportion, 36.6%, earn above $3,000 weekly, indicating strong economic capacity.
-High housing costs consume 15.3% of income, but strong earnings place disposable income at the 77th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Elsternwick's median income among taxpayers is $66,890.
+The average income in the suburb is $106,903.
+Nationally, these figures are exceptionally high compared to Greater Melbourne's median of $54,892 and average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $75,024 (median) and $119,902 (average) as of September 2025.
+Census 2021 income data indicates that household, family and personal incomes in Elsternwick rank highly nationally, between the 76th and 91st percentiles.
+Income analysis reveals that the largest segment comprises 28.7% earning $1,500 - $2,999 weekly (3,672 residents), which is similar to the metropolitan region where 32.8% occupy this bracket.
+A substantial proportion of high earners, at 36.6%, indicates strong economic capacity throughout the suburb.
+High housing costs consume 15.3% of income, but strong earnings still place disposable income at the 77th percentile nationally.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income